You want smart political talk without the meltdowns?

 You want young people to die.

-That's that is the i if quintessentially, if you don't have a a subsidy, if you don't have a government entitlement program, that is their talking point.
+That is the, quintessentially, if you don't have a subsidy, if you don't have a government entitlement program, that is their talking point.

-And over time it becomes, you know, with a compliant media and a lap dog media, it becomes a narrative and a narrative that Republicans hate old people and young people, uh and children and want them to die.
+And over time, it becomes, you know, with a compliant media and a lapdog media, it becomes a narrative and a narrative that Republicans hate old people and young people and children and want them to die.

 Sure.

-So the point the point is that these guys themselves are responsible for people dying.
+So the point is that these guys themselves are responsible for people dying.

-Humana, um, you know, Aetna, the CEOs, they all said they're gonna leave.
+Humana, you know, Aetna, the CEOs, they all said they're going to leave.

-The the reason we don't have options like a Southwest airline equivalent, like an Amazon, is because of these very market interventions.
+The reason we don't have options like a Southwest Airline equivalent, like an Amazon, is because of these very market interventions.

 You have to isolate and minimize pre-existing conditions, not expand and mix it into the market.

-So if someone develops diabetes or cancer or heart disease, the insurance company would pay a lump sum payout or the difference of the premiums.
+So if someone develops diabetes or cancer or heart disease, the insurance company would pay a lump sum payout or the difference in the premiums.

-And by the way, the GOP plan doesn't answer this, even according to their logic, because their subsidy scheme will will re um basically transfer the subsidies from the younger and poorer to middle.
+And by the way, the GOP plan doesn't answer this even according to their logic because their subsidy scheme will basically transfer the subsidies from the younger and poorer to middle school.

 Well, that's what Obamacare does now.

-I mean, the rich, the the young, the healthy, they subsidizing the old, the sick, and the disabled.
+I mean, the rich, the young, the healthy, they're subsidizing the old, the sick, and the disabled.

 So that's what's happening here.

-So I guess the the the question is how do we get to the health care savings accounts?
+So I guess the question is, how do we get to the health care savings accounts?

 How do we eliminate the subsidies?